SDBOR Labor Force Dashboard

 Data from the most recent year indicate that:

-- QCEW data indicate that, among industrial sectors with at least 10,000 workers, "professional and business services" has been South Dakota's fastest-growing sector over the last ten years, expanding by more than 20 percent over this period.
+- QCEW data indicate that, among industrial sectors with at least 10,000 workers, "manufacturing," "professional and business services", "construction," and "education and health services" have been South Dakota's fastest-growing sectors over the last ten years, each expanding by at least fifteen percent over that timespan.

 Source: US Department of Labor, Bureau of Labor Statistics